 Check out some other great options in our list of the best fast chargers.

-While you may be fine with your Lightning EarPods if you’re upgrading from a more recent iPhone, the lack of any headphones with the iPhone 12 means anyone upgrading from older iPhones is left out in the dark.
+While you may be fine with your Lightning Earpods, if you’re upgrading from a more recent iPhone, the lack of any headphones with the iPhone 12 means anyone upgrading from older iPhones is left out.
 Without a headphone jack, you’re restricted to grabbing some headphones with a Lightning connector or upgrading to some Bluetooth headphones.
 For us, Bluetooth headphones should be your choice.
-While having a limited battery life is daunting, most modern Bluetooth headphones come with a battery case and a decent battery life.
+While having a limited battery life is daunting, most modern Bluetooth headphones come with a battery case and offer decent battery life.
 Plus, you’ll be able to keep using them even if Apple does away with the Lightning port in the future.

-Again, it can be tough to find a good pair of cheap Bluetooth headphones.
-Thankfully, we’ve done the hard work for you, and we think the JLab Go Air is a strong contender for a good, cheap option.
+It can be tough to find a good pair of cheap Bluetooth headphones, but we think the JLab Go Air is a strong contender for a good, cheap option.

 Available at a rock bottom budget price, JLab’s Go Air true wireless earbuds offer good sound, a good connection, and they look pretty great as well.
 They have touch controls to change volume, play/pause, answer calls, and more, and while the five hours of battery life isn’t exceptional, it’s up to standard with other earbuds, and comes with an additional 15 hours of charge in the battery case.

 All right, so you may be one of the people who dare to let their iPhone go naked into the world, but if you’re not, then you’ll want a good protective case to keep it safe.
 A good case can protect against bumps, scratches, and other hazards, and while this sometimes means you have to hide your phone’s gorgeous design, it can be worth it to keep it safe.